Day 1: May 12th | Afternoon

 – EU International Cooperation on Semiconductors: Opportunities and Challenges.

-Chairs: Paolo Motto Ros, Danilo Demarchi (Politechnico di Torino), Giorgos Fagas (Tyndall National Institute)
+Chairs: Paolo Motto Ros, Danilo Demarchi (Politecnico di Torino), Giorgos Fagas (Tyndall National Institute)

 Giorgos Fagas PhD MBA is Head of CMOS++ and EU Programmes at Tyndall, and member of Tyndall’s Leadership Team.
 CMOS++ is a strategic programme addressing emerging materials, devices and architectures for next-generation information processing interfacing with CMOS and beyond.
 He is contributor to key international strategic R&I agendas incl. the ECS-SRIA and IRDS and has initiated several large-scale EU projects.
 He currently leads the EU-funded programmes for open access to infrastructure for early-stage research on nanoelectronics and semiconductor chips, respectively, ASCENT+ and INFRACHIP, and the ICOS project activity on Technology Scanning and Foresight.
 Giorgos holds prominent positions in various policy and industry groups including Director of the SiNANO Institute.